The Illusion of Insight in Reasoning Models: Shift Detection, ``Aha!'' Detection, and Annotation

 \section{Shift Detection, ``Aha!''
 Detection, and Annotation}

 This appendix details the pipeline used to (i) label mid-trace reasoning shifts in individual generations and (ii) operationalize \emph{formal} ``Aha!'' events as a checkpoint-level phenomenon.
 We first present our formal ``Aha!'' detector, which combines prior-failure, prior-stability, and conditional-gain criteria (App.~\S\ref{sec:app-algorithm}).
 We then describe the trace-level shift annotation protocol used throughout the paper (App.~\S\ref{app:detecting-aha}).
-Finally, we document the LLM-as-a-judge reliability protocol and the human-labeling template used for validation (App.~\S\ref{app:kappa-agreement} and App.~\S\ref{app:human-annotators-template}).
+Then, we document the LLM-as-a-judge reliability protocol and the human-labeling template used for validation (App.~\S\ref{app:kappa-agreement} and App.~\S\ref{app:human-annotators-template}).
+Finally, we describe our triggered-reconsideration intervention (the fixed ``Wait~\ldots'' cue used to demarcate Pass~2 pivots) and explain how it avoids circularity with shift detection (App.~\S\ref{app:triggered-reconsideration}).